 A study of the use of the Internet as a marketing and advertising medium.
-Analysis of the types of businesses and services utilizing the medium, as well as the advantages and disadvantages of doing business on the Internet.
-Lec.
+A study of the types of businesses and services utilizing the medium, as well as the advantages and disadvantages of doing business on the Internet.
+Prerequisite: MAR 1011 (Lec.
 Hrs.
-030 Lab Hrs.
+030/Lab.
+Hrs.
 020 Other Hrs.
-000
+000)